wahyukiddies/SaFeTP/README.md

 # You can change the port by provide -p.
 sudo bash safetp.sh -l userlist.txt -p 2121 # by default is 21.

-# And also you can change the directory name for each allowed users:
+# And also, you can change the directory name for each allowed users:
 sudo bash safetp.sh -l userlist.txt -p 2121 -dir ftpdir # by default is "$HOME/ftp".

+# Lastly, you can add spesific domain name to make easy access to FTP server and SaFeTP web.
+sudo bash safetp.sh -l userlist.txt -p 2121 -dir ftpdir -d safetp.local
 ```

 Jika terdapat error ketika mencoba menjalankan di environment Linux, cobalah untuk mengubahnya ke format UNIX/Linux menggunakan tool `dos2unix`: